abhisek2004/SmartCare-Ninjas-Sih-2024/CONTRIBUTING.md

 10. **Add Your Changes:**

-    - After you have made your changes, check the status of the changed files using the following command:
+    - After making your changes, check the status of the modified files:

     ```sh
     git status -s
     ```

-    - Add all the files to the staging area using the following command:
+    - Add all the files to the staging area:

     ```sh
     git add .
     ```

-    or add specific files using:
+    Or add specific files:

     ```sh
     git add <file_name1> <file_name2>